Intension: Examples

 Note that if "Samuel Clemens" is put into (1) in place of "Mark Twain", the result is as true as the original statement.
 It should be clear that no matter what is put for "Mark Twain", so long as it is a singular term picking out the same man, the statement remains true.
 Likewise, we can put in place of the predicate any other predicate belonging to Mark Twain and only to Mark Twain, without changing the logical value.

-For (2), likewise, consider the following substitutions: "Aristotle" → "The tutor of Alexander the Great"; "Aristotle" → "The author of the 'Prior Analytics'"; "had a sister" → "had a sibling whose body was capable of producing egg cells"; "had a sister" → "had a parent who had a female child".
+For (2), the term "stargazing" can now be substituted with "looking at luminous spheroids of plasma held together by self-gravity", since Aristotle personally being aware of the two terms being co-extensive is no longer relevant to the logical value of the sentence.